Mangroves

 Lac Bay is part of the Bonaire National Marine Park.
 Free visits to the mangroves are not allowed.
 You can only visit the area through guided activities, such as kayak tours and eco-excursions.

-Participation requires a valid Nature Fee.
-Bring plenty of water and wear clothing that can get wet and dries quickly.
-Protection from the sun remains important, even in cloudy weather.
+A valid Nature Fee is required to participate.
+Bring sufficient water and wear clothes that can get wet and dry quickly.
+Sun protection remains important, even in cloudy weather.

-Do you need help choosing a suitable tour or planning your visit to Lac Bay?
-Our colleagues at Sea & Sense are happy to assist you and help you find a suitable way to spend your day.
+Would you like help choosing a suitable tour or planning your visit to Lac Bay?
+Our colleagues from Sea & Sense are happy to assist you and think along with you about a suitable way to spend your day.

 RECEIVE THE LATEST UPDATES ABOUT OUR OFFERS AND ACTIVITIES.